EVEE-Capstone/Car-MCU/README.md

 After import delete the src file within the project if one is auto generated.

-See file this link for how to configure SSv5.
+See these links for how to configure SSv5.

 Internal Team Doc:
 https://docs.google.com/document/d/1ju000s5zF7HjwI6fxCQPvtVg8PwAd9hC_2gIVASs3nM/edit